Basic Rules of Baseball

 The pitcher throws the ball, allowing the batter to hit the ball.
 The opponent in the field is trying to stop the batter from running around the bases and scoring a run.

 These are the basic questions one would ask the very first time watching a baseball game.
-Understanding the rules is essential to betting on an MLB game.
+Understanding the MLB rules is essential for MLB betting.

 Number of Players and Innings